wordofwarning/wordofwarning.org/current/2025-turn/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Turn 2025" # the name of the artist or company
-show: "A night of new North West dance." # the name of the show
+show: "A night of new dance." # the name of the show
 artist_size: 1
 show_size: 4
 header_image: